ryleu/simple-vtt/README.md

 ```js
 const https = require("http");
 ```
-Then, you have to remove SSL file references and change the websocket URL in `site/board/index.js` from `wss://` to `ws://`.
+Then, you have to remove TLS file references and change the websocket URL in `site/board/index.js` from `wss://` to `ws://`.

 ## Attribution